GamingDerp/Commie/PrivacyPolicy.md

 # Policies
 ## 1. Message Data Collection

-Commie may collect limited message data solely for the purpose of recognizing when a command is used.
-This data does not include the content of messages and is used exclusively to improve the bot's functionality.
+Commie may collect limited message data solely for the purposes of recognizing when a command is used or triggering bot events.
+This data may include the content of messages and is used exclusively to improve the bot's functionality.
 We do not collect or store any invasive or personally identifiable information.

 ## 2. Opting Out